 Beth Bolton, Licensed Professional Counselor, Registered Yoga Teacher

 I am a licensed professional counselor in the state of Texas and a 200 hour registered yoga teacher.
-I completed my Master's degree in Counseling from the University of Texas at San Antonio in 2013 and started practicing yoga in 2014.
-I noticed pretty quickly how yoga helped ease my anxiety and depression and made me generally feel good about myself.
-It was then I knew I was destined to teach yoga in some capacity, and I started dreaming of combining what I know about mental health with my passion for yoga.
-I completed my yoga teacher training in Fort Worth, Texas, at the Sanctuary Yoga Room under Rebecca Butler.
-I teach classes every week at Karmany Yoga in Fort Worth and The Yoga Room in Cleburne.
-I love teaching gentle and restorative yoga to those who are new to the practice, and also love to encourage my students to see what their bodies are capable of in a power flow.
-Whatever you goal is, I can help you achieve it through physical movement, breath work, and meditation.
-Even if you have never rolled out a yoga mat - I believe that I can help you receive all the benefits yoga has to offer for your overall health.
+I completed my Master's degree in Counseling from the University of Texas at San Antonio in 2013.
+Since then, I've helped people process their traumas, understand their anxiety, and manage their depression.
+I also have experience helping others with relationship issues, parenting concerns, and self esteem/body image issues.
+Through a person centered and nonjudgmental approach, I believe you have the power to help yourself reach your goals and be your healthiest.
+I started practicing yoga in 2014, and noticed pretty quickly how yoga helped ease my personal anxiety and depression.
+Yoga made me generally feel good about myself, and helped me with my own negative body image.
+It was then that I knew I was destined to teach yoga in some capacity, and I started dreaming of combining what I know about mental health with my passion for yoga.
+I completed my yoga teacher training in Fort Worth, Texas, in 2016.
+I love combining yoga principles such as deep breathing, meditation, and mindfulness in to my therapeutic approaches.
+I believe overall wellness includes the whole body.
+I love to teach gentle and restorative yoga to those who are new to the practice, and love to encourage my students to see what their bodies are capable of in a power flow.
+Whatever your goals are, I believe I can help you achieve it through therapy, yoga, or a combination of the two.

 Lisa Brennan, Licensed Professional Counselor